-The approach is holistic at Best Drug Rehabilitation.
-While the person is treated with respect, the program encompasses the emotional well-being, physical health, mental and spiritual aspects of each client.
+While the person is treated with respect, the program encompasses the emotional well-being, physical health, and spiritual aspects of each client.
 Recovering from addiction means reconnecting to their spiritual roots and participating in cultural events and activities that lead them to a fuller life.

 Components to Success

-- Traditional Native American ceremonies that help the body and mind to heal through the spirit, as well as ceremonies to help heal emotional and mental issues caused by the addiction;
+- Traditional Native American ceremonies that help the body and mind to heal through the spirit, as well as ceremonies to help heal emotional issues caused by the addiction

-- Living without drugs or alcohol and prohibiting the use of any after treatment is completed.
+- Living without drugs or alcohol and prohibiting the use of any after treatment is complete

 Positive results are seen after the application of both physical and spiritual aspects.
 The clients at Best Drug Rehabilitation who experience our program for Native Americans are assisted in finding their way back to “Mino Mikana” or the “Good Path.”
 The recovering client also acquires new coping skills through the support groups.
 The counseling groups promote long-term recovery and help create confidence and hope that there will be a happier life after addiction.